 Standardized Testing

 We review self-reported and official SAT or ACT scores.
 You can self-report test scores through the Common Application and Coalition on Scoir.
-You should report your highest score from each section, and we’ll calculate your composite score when reviewing your application.
+You should report all available scores, and we’ll consider your most competitive testing profile when reviewing your application.
 For students who self-report scores on the application, if you are admitted and choose to enroll, you will be required to send official score reports.
 The test scores must be sent directly from the testing agency or submitted on your behalf by a school official.

 submitting your scores